inverseLorentz/one-bit-music/README.md

 The input consists of lines of four space-separated numbers.
 Each line is called an event.

 The first number in an event dictates the type of sound.
 0 means noise and 1 means a pulse wave.

 The second number dictates the lowness of the noise (minimum 1 for highest noise) or the MIDI note number of the pulse wave.

-The third number dictates if the event is a audible (1) or silent (0) The fourth number dictates the length of the event in samples.
+The third number dictates if the event is audible (1) or silent (0).

+The fourth number dictates the length of the event in samples.